Engineering Companies and Global Manufacturers ‘ Use of Translation Services

 Cultural Differences in Business

 The Hult International Business School published a study about the impacts of cultural differences in business relationships.
 Three key important factors are taken into consideration.
 The first is communication, which includes meanings getting lost in translation.
 It also includes non-verbals, such as eye contact, handshaking, and smiling.
 How people communicate is also important.
-Some cultures value directness and brevity, others are more subtle and find directness inappropriate.
+Some cultures value directness and brevity, while others are more subtle and find directness inappropriate.

 The second factor is differences in workplace etiquette.
 Certain cultures may prefer a more formal way of addressing colleagues.
 The concept of punctuality also varies across cultures.
 For example, Japanese colleagues may arrive exactly on time for a meeting.
 Italians and Mexicans may consider a few minutes after the scheduled time as acceptable.
 Workplace etiquette also covers differences in work attitudes, responses to confrontation, and perceptions to working longer hours.